Holic75/KingmakerRebalance/README.md

 - Time Stop,
 - Winds of Vengeance,
 - Shades.

+New Ki Powers:
+- Burst of Adrenaline,
+- Burst of Insight,
+- Cloak of Winds,
+- Deadly Juggernaut,
+- Akashic Form,
+- Frightful Aspect.

 Beast shape I - IV spells were also changed to be a bit more fun and more in line with pnp:
 - Beast shape I allows to turn into wolf and leopard,